StanfordBDHG/OpenTSLM/README.md

 ### Repository Naming Convention

-- Repository IDs ending with `-sp` will load and return `EmbedHealthSP` models
+- Repository IDs ending with `-sp` will load and return `OpenTSLMSP` models
-- Repository IDs ending with `-flamingo` will load and return `EmbedHealthFlamingo` models
+- Repository IDs ending with `-flamingo` will load and return `OpenTSLMFlamingo` models

 ## 📁 Results Structure